-- first, indirectly by the dust residuals along the galactic ridge (central parts versus anticentre of the galactic disc).
-This forces the introduction of a galactic ridge mask M_g where the the CMB anisotropies cannot be removed accurately enough.
+- first, indirectly by the dust residuals along the Galactic ridge.
+This forces the introduction of a Galactic ridge mask M_g where the CMB anisotropies cannot be removed sufficiently accurately.
 This induces an unavoidable error when the dipolar term of the cosmological anisotropies is set to zero on the full sky (see Sect.
-4.2); - second, the large scale galactic emission in the part of the sky where the solar dipole is fitted outside the galactic ridge mask affects the residuals of the component separation process.
-We thus introduce, in our foreground dust emission sky model, terms improving the modeling of the large scales SED variations.
+4.2); - second, the large-scale Galactic emission in the part of the sky where the solar dipole is fitted outside the Galactic ridge mask affects the residuals of the component separation process.
+We therefore introduce terms in our foreground dust emission sky model that improve the modelling of the largescale SED variations.

 The CMB anisotropies component of the maps, as well as the noise and systematic effects, are defined with a null monopole term.
 The HFI frequency maps do not have an absolute zero setting calibration.
-Any error in the zero level changes the contrast between the high and low galactic latitude foregrounds, thus changes the foreground maps, especially where the intensity is very low at high latitude.
-The large scale residuals of dust emission depends strongly on the accuracy of these zero levels, and we introduce consistency constraints from the solar dipole to refine the accuracy of the foreground model.
+Any error in the zero level changes the contrast between the high- and low-galactic-latitude foreground emission, and therefore changes the foreground maps, especially where the intensity is very low at high latitude.
+The large-scale residuals of dust emission depend strongly on the accuracy of these zero levels, and we introduce consistency constraints from the solar dipole to refine the accuracy of the foreground model.

-To start with, the initial setting of the zero level of the Planck Collaboration HFI frequency maps use the method in which the extrapolated zero intensity emission of the galactic foregrounds gas correspond to the extrapolated zero column density of gas (Planck Collaboration VIII 2014).
-The first step is performed by regressing the 857 GHz, fully dominated by the dust emission intensity, to the neutral hydrogen interstellar gas column density.
-Then the other frequencies are regressed to the 857 GHz emission brightness.
-This sets the initial zero levels of the frequency maps good enough accuracy as long as one does not require highly accurate intensity on very large scales.

-To improve on these results, and especially on the dust template map zero level, a more accurate method is developed here2.
+To start with, the initial setting of the zero level of the Planck Collaboration HFI frequency maps uses the method in which the extrapolated zero-intensity emission of the Galactic foreground gas corresponds to the extrapolated zero column density of gas (Planck Collaboration VIII 2014).
+The first step is performed by regressing the 857 GHz emission, which is fully dominated by the dust emission intensity, to the neutral hydrogen interstellar gas column density.
+The other frequencies are then regressed to the 857 GHz emission brightness.
+This sets the initial zero levels of the frequency maps with a sufficiently good accuracy as long as one does not require highly accurate intensity on very large scales.
+To improve on these results, and especially on the dust template map zero level, a more accurate method is developed here and these initial values need only be checked for compatibility with the ones extracted in this work2.